-The Funds will invest in shares of other investment companies (including exchange-traded funds ("ETFs")).
+The Funds may invest in shares of other exchange-traded funds ("ETFs").
 As the shareholder of another ETF, a Fund would bear, along with other shareholders, its pro rata portion of the other ETF's expenses, including advisory fees.
 Such expenses are in addition to the expenses each Fund pays in connection with its own operations.
 A Fund's investments in other ETFs may be limited by applicable law.